By Jacob Dinezon

-Thanks to the kindness of the distinguished family that arrived in America a few years ago and were intimate friends of Yakov Dinezon, I have the opportunity to publish some interesting letters he wrote.
+Thanks to the kindness of the distinguished family that arrived in America a few years ago and were intimate friends of Jacob Dinezon, I have the opportunity to publish some interesting letters he wrote.

 The letter has been published with the orthography (spelling) of the original, however, the punctuation has been improved.
 Other letters will be published in future editions of Der Pinkes.

 For the characteristics of Dinezon the letter-writer, see Sh.
 Niger’s article in the American Shriftn (Writings) (Autumn, 1919, Section VI, pp. 26-28).

 Warsaw, the eve of Passover, 5669 (1909)

 Most worthy best friend—